fontle/obsidianOLD/Economics/Hist 1/American Industrialisation.md

 ---
 Mechinisation allowed for cheaper mass production, and allowed America to mass produce goods countries in Europe couldn't such as the automobile.

-Furthermore, America had more homogenous consumer preference which meant that mass produced products could have a greater reach than in European markets.
+Furthermore, America had more homogeneous consumer preference which meant that mass produced products could have a greater reach than in European markets.

 ### Capital Transfer
 ---